ezgigm/Project_2/README.md

 *GAM*

 GAM is also known as Generalized Additive Model, this model is used in statistics for its ability to interpret and regulate your data.
-In simple terms it is flexible enough to handle the multicollinearity our data has.
+In simple terms, it is flexible enough to handle the multicollinearity our data has.
 To improve the performance of GAM we used tensored both the latitude and longitude columns, added gamma distribution in combination with log link.
 The R-squared score increased drastically from .70 to .90.

 *The following link will provide more information on GAM:*